UPDATED: May 12, 2022

 - Staying on warranty is important.
 With leases, you’ll only have the car for 2 or 3 years.
 Unless you have a higher mileage lease, this will mean you’re turning in the car before the manufacturer’s warranty expires.

 - If you need to keep up appearances.
 People in some careers like to be seen in expensive cars, because it projects success.
 By leasing, you can get a more expensive car and always be driving a recent model year.

 The Bottom Line

 Buying and leasing have their unique advantages and risks.
-You should carefully consider your financial situation and decide from there what’s best for you.
+You should carefully consider your financial situation when deciding to buy or lease a new car.